corey3886/Krita-AI-instructions/Samplers.md

 ## Custom Presets

-There many more options which are not reflected by existing presets.
+There are many more options which are not reflected by existing presets.
 Choice of sampler is mostly a technical consideration.
 There are a few that work well, and it's generally not very productive to tweak them.
 Different samplers will yield different results, but whether one is better than the other may depend on a lot of factors, and is often a subjective choice.